Anchiano Therapeutics Ltd (ANCN)'s Financial Results Comparing With Seres Therapeutics Inc. (NASDAQ:MCRB) | New Business Observer

 |0.00

-Institutional investors owned 0.75% of Anchiano Therapeutics Ltd shares and 61.9% of Seres Therapeutics Inc. shares.
-Insiders owned roughly 23.87% of Anchiano Therapeutics Ltd’s shares.
-Comparatively, insiders own roughly 0.4% of Seres Therapeutics Inc.’s shares.
+The shares of both Anchiano Therapeutics Ltd and Seres Therapeutics Inc. are owned by institutional investors at 0.75% and 61.9% respectively.
+23.87% are Anchiano Therapeutics Ltd’s share held by insiders.
+Competitively, insiders own roughly 0.4% of Seres Therapeutics Inc.’s shares.

 Performance